sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13: January 15, 2017 Sanday

+**Today's Progress**:  Working through the 3rd project at JavaScript30.com .
+In this project, I am learning Array methods like filter(), map(), reduce() ext.
+It’s is little challenging.
+I will have work on it, practice it
+Also, I am progressing through Udemy course making Todo List

+**Thoughts** Lot to learn…

 ### Day 12: January 14, 2017 Saturday

 **Today's Progress**:  Finished the third project called “Playing with CSS Variables and JS”.
 CSS variables is a new topic I learned today.
 Also, I learned about dataset property to access our custom data that starts with data-something